balena-os/jetson-flash/README.md

 - For carrier board revision B01, (and the Nano 2GB) these are pins 9 ("GND") and 10 ("FC REC") of Button Header J12, which is located on the edge of the carrier board under the Jetson module.

 Then power on the device.

+**Jetson Orin Nano Devkit NVME :**

+1. Ensure the device is powered off and the power adapter disconnected.
+Enable Force Recovery mode by placing a jumper across the "FC REC" and "GND" pins located on the edge of the carrier board, under the Jetson Orin Nano module.
+2. Connect your host computer to the device's USB-C connector.
+3. Connect the power adapter to the Power Jack.
+4. The device will automatically power on in Force Recovery Mode.

 **Jetson TX2:**